Working Together to End Abuse in East Central Mississippi.

 The State of Mississippi mandates that domestic violence shelters in the state raise at least 25 percent of their operating budgets from local resources.
 Care Lodge consistently receives more than 25 percent of our annual budget from local support.

 Care Lodge is recognized as an accredited charity with the Better Business Bureau of Mississippi.
 Care Lodge is a member of the Mississippi Coalition Against Domestic Violence.
 The agency was the 2010 recipient of the Governor's Community Projects of Excellence Award for Best Emergency Shelter.
-In 2015, Care Lodge was nominated and received the Agency Merritt Award for Best Victim Service Provider, statewide.
+In 2015, Care Lodge was nominated and received the Agency Merit Award for Best Victim Service Provider, statewide.